forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW and CHANGED: To improve security, we updated Salesforce CLI to reduce the accidental exposure of sensitive credentials, such as access tokens, SFDX Auth URLs, and user passwords.
-See **\<ADD LINK TO KA OR PINNED ISSUE HERE>** for details and timeline, but here's a summary of the changes:
+* NEW and CHANGED: To improve security, we updated Salesforce CLI to reduce the accidental exposure of sensitive credentials (access tokens, SFDX Auth URLs, and user passwords.)
+See **\<ADD LINK TO KA OR PINNED ISSUE HERE>** for additional details and timeline, but here's a summary of the changes:

     * We removed sensitive credentials from the output of these CLI commands:
         - `org display`